 Your views are vital to help us provide the best services possible.
 Want more of a say on our services?
 Want to let the decision-makers know what you think?
 Want to influence the work we do?
 You can join our mailing list by emailing email@example.com with your name, address and contact details.
 From time to time we will email you to ask for your views on various parts of our work.

-The draft Scrap Metal Licensing Policy and Guidelines can be downloaded here.
+A draft revised Statement of Licensing Policy has been produced and can be downloaded here.